 It’s never been a better time to eat in Little Saigon, the confluence of Garden Grove, Westminster, Costa Mesa and Fountain Valley, an area with the highest concentration of Vietnamese people outside of their native country.
 New restaurants are popping up constantly, and increasingly, they’re occupying the fringes of the aforementioned towns.
 Edwin Goei’s OC Weekly news item alerted me to the opening of Hue Oi, which debuted in April in a strip mall that’s set apart from Little Saigon proper, in a former pho shop.
-The name refers to a city in central Vietnam, the former seat of royalty, and Oi is a greeting that’s equivalent to “Hey.”
-The restaurant is owned by the Duong family, including Linh, wife Vinh and son Long.
+Hue is a city in central Vietnam, the former seat of royalty.
+Oi is a greeting that’s equivalent to “Hey.”
+The Duong family owns this restaurant, including Linh, wife Vinh and son Long.

 Bún hến ($6.50), available Friday to Sunday only, was an especially satisfying surprise, featuring rice vermicelli topped with baby clams, tiny, plump, rife with salinity and stir-fried with a pungent mix of red chilies, fish sauce and shrimp paste.
 In well-balanced Vietnamese fashion, the bowl also hosted Vietnamese greens, fibrous banana flower shavings that initially looked like red onions, roasted peanuts, romaine, cilantro, crunchy bean sprouts, crispy fried (house-made) pork skins and a fibrous stem that looked like it could have been shot full of holes at the end of Bonnie & Clyde.
 In case that wasn’t a wide enough array of flavors and textures, diners also have the option to add spicy house-made chile paste.
 Do it.